Adopt An Animal

 Questions for Adoptive Families / Things for Rescuer to Consider Before Adopting Out Their Rescue

 Note to all parties – Defensa helps with Vet services and Marketing for Adoption but Defensa never takes responsibility for dogs or cats beyond Vet services and marketing for adoption.
-The dog and cat adoption process is between rescuer/foster and adopter – not Defensa.
-Should you encounter any problems reaching the rescuer/foster please let us know at firstname.lastname@example.org – we are here to help..
-Defensa does not require adoption fees.
+The dog and cat adoption process is between rescuer/foster and adopter – not Defensa because we believe the person who rescued and is caring daily for an animal knows best on where that animal should go.
+That said, should you encounter any problems reaching the rescuer/foster please let us know at firstname.lastname@example.org – we are here to help.
+Defensa does not require adoption fees for cats or dogs.
 Donations are always welcome & always needed.
 A rescuer may certainly ask for money to compensate their costs in rescuing an animal and/or if they feel money gives the adoption more value.
 Defensa does ask for adoption fees for horses on a case-by-case basis.
-Because horses have more financial worth we do not want someone adopting a high valued horse just because it is ‘FREE’.
+Because horses have great financial worth we do not want someone adopting a high valued horse just because it is ‘FREE’.

 - What is the exact location the animal will live at – City, State, Zip – and type of home (apt? owned home? rented home? etc)

 - Does the animal need to fly unaccompanied to you?
-If yes, How much can you contribute towards the flight, costs range between $120 and $350 normally and on United Airlines.
 For details on traveling please read in full our page DefensaRincon.org/Travel.

 - Can a home visit be scheduled for rescuer/foster/volunteer to see the home their animal will be going to?
 Even if outside Rincon there is potential for a volunteer to do a home visit.